mstafamajid/AI-Practical-Tasks/2023-2024/week-5/Readme.md

 ## requirements
 - use iris dataset in Sklearn
 - use Sklearn in Python for KMeans
-- use three different methods ( Euclidean distance, cosine distance and manhattan distance)
+- use three different metrics ( Euclidean distance, cosine distance and manhattan distance)
 - show scatter plot for each method with coloring each cluster in a different color
 - show the model accuracy